SkylineCommunications/dataminer-docs-connectors/connector/doc/2WCOM_X-4sd.md

 - **Device Status**: Contains various hardware information such as temperature and voltage status information.
 - **Monitoring Settings**: Contains hardware settings for the device.
 - **System Settings**: Contains various system settings such as CSL, Ember+, NTP, Headphone, GPO/GPI, and Ethernet information.
+- **Polling**: In this page is possible to configure the polling frequency of the polling groups.